Benefits of AI In Business: Top 6 Use Cases by SMB and Enterprises

 Businesses follow this trend.
 Online retailer Ocado is building a computer vision system and robot network to replace barcode scanning at its warehouses.
 This will help to speed up the search and delivery process.

 While surgical and agricultural robots are well-known, robotic automation in other spheres just begins.
-Although scientist suppose that from 2018 to 2030 artificial intelligence and robotics market is going to grow actively.
+Although scientist supposes that from 2018 to 2030 artificial intelligence and robotics market is going to grow actively.
 Why not to use the opportunities today to show a great outcome tomorrow?

 The future is coming, and AI will certainly come with it.
 There will be more AI-based start-ups and mobile apps.
 Some jobs will disappear, other completely new ones will replace them.
 Artificial intelligence will change the world as the Internet did before.
 More important is for businesses to apply AI abilities for themselves and for their customers.